 Note: These instructions work only if Kurento Media Server is up and running in the same machine as the tutorial.
 However, it is possible to connect to a remote KMS in other machine, simply adding the flag kms.url to the JVM executing the demo.
-As we'll be using maven, you should execute the following command
+As we'll be using mayen, you should execute the following command

 '''

-mvn -U clean spring-boot:run -Dkms.url=ws://kms_host:kms_port/kurento
+mvn -U clean spring-boot:run \

+-Dspring-boot.run.jvmArguments="-Dkms.url=ws://{KMS_HOST}:8888/kurento"

 '''